 Don’t know what to do in Kuala Lumpur?
 Here’s a guide to Malaysia’s underrated capital complete with the best eats and the must-sees., all doable in four days time.
 It’s a melting pot of people with ethnic Malay, Indians, and Chinese coexisting in the same space so make it your mission to sample a bit of each culture whether your eating Nasi Goreng in Jalan Alor, making your way to a Chinese Tea House, or offering a lotus blossom to Lord Madruga at the Batu Caves.
+And if you find yourself falling in love with Malaysia like I did, there’s plenty more to see and do!

 - Watch out for the monkeys darting across the steps at the Batu Caves, a Hindu shrine dedicated to the Lord Madruga, located outside of Kuala Lumpur in the Gombak district where a colossal golden statue of the deity towers over the mountain side